1 Statics Review

 Note that shear direction forces are not designated as “tensile” or “compressive” since shear forces do not extend or compress a body.
 Signs on shear forces are discussed in Section 14.1.

-The internal moment reactions MPx, MPy, and MPz can be found by taking the moments about point P. The sign on the individual multiplicative terms in each equation are determined by right hand rule or visualization.
+The internal moment reactions MPx, MPy, and MPz can be found by taking the moments about point P. The sign on the individual multiplicative terms in each equation are determined by the right-hand rule or visualization.

 \[ \sum M_{Pz} = \pm F_xy \pm F_yx = 0 = [(150{~lb})(2{~in})(\frac{1{~ft}}{12{~in}})]-[(225{~lb})(1.25{~ft})]-M_{Pz}=0\\[20pt] M_{Pz}= -256.25{~lb·ft} \]